 - Tour participation

-- All accommodation for 16 nights for two people sharing a twin or double room
+- All accommodation for 16 nights (14 nights if travelling from/to Germany) for two people sharing a twin or double room

-- Breakfast every morning & dinner on 10 evenings.
+- Three-course dinner on 10 evenings (8 evenings if travelling from/to Germany).
 You will be able to dine at restaurants of your choice on other nights.

 - One-way crossing from Kiel, Germany to Klaipeda, Lithuania for a car & two people (with sea view cabin)